RoosterBasilisk/Nand2Tetris/README.md

 # Nand2Tetris
-Let us biuld a computer from scratch
+Let us build a computer from scratch